Viktor Mostovik

 Viktor Mostovik (7 January 1963 – 12 December 2010) is a retired Moldovan race walker.
 He won his first medal, a bronze, at the 1981 European Athletics Junior Championships.

+Career

 He finished fourth at the 1986 European Championships and the 1987 World Championships, representing the Soviet Union, and twelfth at the 1993 World Championships.
 He also finished third at the 1985 World Race Walking Cup and second at the 1987 World Race Walking Cup.